...

 Restless Leg Syndrome

-• An uncontrollable urge to move your legs, usually because of an uncomfortable sensation
+• An uncontrollable urge to move your legs, usually because of an uncomfortable sensation.

 • Restless Leg Syndrome typically happens in the evening or nighttime hours when you’re sitting or lying down, which may disturb sleep